linuxdevel/openvpn/README.md

 ```
 client (address 192.168.1.y) -> openvpn -> remote openvpn server (address 192.168.1.x) -> remote vlan (addr: 192.168.1...)
 ```
 Where your local network has the same subnet as the remote.
-This will cause issues.
+This will cause issues and the VPN will not work.

 If you have control of the remote network, select a private IP range that is unlikely to be used from a remote client..
 ```